Iran's sole nuclear power plant up and running after closure | Headlines

 Iran's sole nuclear power plant up and running after closure

-Bushehr is fuelled by uranium produced in Russia, not Iran, and is monitored by the United Nations International Atomic Energy Agency.
-The IAEA acknowledged being aware of reports about the plant, but declined to comment.Construction on Bushehr, on the coast of the northern reaches of the Persian Gulf, began under Irans shah in the mid-1970s.
-Russia later completed construction of the facility.
+Bushehr is fueled by uranium produced in Russia, not Iran, and is monitored by the United Nations International Atomic Energy Agency.

 - Country: